Trees & Development

 Tree surveys for planning applications

-Trees are recognised as a material consideration in national and regional council planning policy in Northern Ireland, Ireland and mainland UK.
+Trees are recognised as a material consideration in national and local planning policy in Northern Ireland, Ireland and mainland UK.
 Therefore, most councils will require a development proposal to demonstrate how trees have been considered and had an influence on the design process of a new development.

-John Morris Arboricultural Consultancy provides technical input and advice on trees to help inform design layouts which consider the constraints and opportunities from trees, ensuring your project meets planning requirements.
+At John Morris Arboricultural Consultancy, we provide technical input and advice on trees to help inform design layouts which consider the constraints and opportunities from trees, ensuring your project meets planning requirements.

-We provide a range of services from basic tree surveys and arboricultural summary reports, to arboricultural impact assessments, method statements and tree protection plans, depending on the size of your project and planning conditions - all over Northern Ireland, Ireland and the rest of the UK.
+We provide a range of services from basic tree surveys and arboricultural summary reports, to arboricultural impact assessments, method statements and tree protection plans, depending on the size of your project - all over Northern Ireland, Ireland and the rest of the UK.

 At John Morris Arboricultural Consultancy we see trees as assets when it comes to development, not constraints.